 Ustrasana increases the flexibility of the spine along with stimulating the nervous system.
 It also helps you expand your chest and shoulders, not to forget it stimulates the thyroid.
 Practicing this yoga for anxiety and stress helps you relieve the stress and ensure proper circulation of blood throughout the body.

 The best yoga asana to strengthen the spine and stimulate the abdomen and digestive system.
 The Cobra Pose helps you find relief from symptoms of stress including headache and fatigue.

 If you are looking to find relief from neck, shoulder, and upper neck pain then Balasana is the best yoga for anxiety and stress pose.
 It helps you calm the mind and body through controlled breathing.

-An effective yoga pose for stretching the muscles of legs and back.
+Effective yoga poses for stretching the muscles of the legs and back.
 It helps you increase blood circulation and also fight off sleeping disorders thereby reducing anxiety.

 Pranayama or the art of breathing helps you use the right technique while practicing yoga for anxiety and stress on a daily basis.

 The best form of Pranayama when you want to keep the digestive organs healthy and functional.
 It provides improved breathing that helps you experience inner peace.
 It has a sedative effect that helps relax your nervous system.

 If you are looking to inculcate yoga for anxiety and stress in the daily routine; make sure you practice the Bee Breath that helps reduce blood pressure and headache.
 It provides an instant calming effect on the mind and rids you of anxiety.

 However, that is not all as yoga for anxiety and stress has much more to offer.
 Do you ever stop to wonder how you breathe during the morning or before falling asleep?
 Yoga also offers some of the best breathing exercises to help you relax without the need for any additional equipment.